Business founders have to spin!

-But even apart from Twitter and blogs, the Internet offers numerous inspiration and exchange opportunities for crazy business ideas: such as social networks such as Xing or Facebook, rating portals, forums, Wikipedia and of course blogs.
-If you regularly follow different channels, eg with an RSS reader, you will quickly notice that certain questions keep appearing and thus a trend is emerging.
+But apart from Twitter and blogs, the Internet offers numerous opportunities for inspiration and exchange for crazy business ideas: For example, social networks such as Xing or Facebook, Rating portals, forums, Wikipedia and of course blogs.
+Anyone who regularly follows different channels, for example with an RSS reader, will quickly find that certain questions keep cropping up and a trend is emerging.

 Numerous pages are very well suited for the purpose of initiating a trend discussion themselves by commentary function and carrying out smaller market surveys and thus developing them further in exchange with other own ideas.
 With Google, there are different keyword tools, with which one can find, as with a trend monitor, which search terms are searched most frequently.

 In addition, there are numerous conferences, meetings, conferences, Internet, Web 2.0, OpenSource etc. - and somehow always with the question how to make money in it: BarCamps, for example, a kind of open meeting, its course and content be developed by the participants themselves in the course of the conference.